zdh2292390/Copyright-Detective/readme.md

 Streamlit will start a local server and open the application in a new tab in your default web browser.

 You can now interact with the "Copyright Detective" tool.
 Make sure you have a valid OpenAI API key to use the model-based features.

+## PDF Analysis Notes

+- Chunk size is specified in words.
+During Whole PDF Analysis, the Generated Text produced for each chunk is enforced to be exactly the same number of words as the selected chunk size.
+This ensures fair, length-controlled comparisons across chunks.